 I would promptly dismiss them all and convince myself that the pattern wasn’t actually there.
 I’d stop looking things up and let him wrap me in his beautiful cocoon of false promises, where I didn’t have to believe such things.

-A List You Can Return to Until You Are Ready to Leave
+A List of Red Flags that You Can Return to Until You Are Ready to Leave

 How can you tell your partner is a narcissist or you’re being abused?

-Here is a fairly comprehensive list of warning signs.
+Here is a fairly comprehensive list of red flags.
 All of these things may or may not be present.

 How not to use the list:

-Do not use the list to discount the fact that you are not in a relationship with a toxic person because you can find a way to deny something in it or rationalize it.
+Do not use these red flags to discount the fact that you are not in a relationship with a toxic person because you can find a way to deny something in it or rationalize it.
 Toxic is toxic.

-In other words, do not use it to bind yourself to a person who is exploiting you.
+In other words, do not use the list to bind yourself to a person who is exploiting you.

 It doesn’t matter what kind of “toxic” that person is.
 Don’t worry about whether your partner is narcissistic, a “full-blown” narcissist, a malignant narcissist, a sociopath, a psychopath, or any diagnostic label at all or what type of narcissist he or she might be.